jc-111/Telco_Churn_Predictor/README.md

 - Service improvement based on identified pain points
 - Contract and pricing strategy optimization
 - Customer experience enhancement focused on key churn drivers

----

-*Note: This project is for educational and analytical purposes.
-The insights and models should be validated in a real business context before implementation.*